conduitio-labs/conduit-connector-google-cloudstorage/README.md

 * To capture "delete" actions, the GCS bucket versioning must be enabled.
 * To capture "insert" or "update" actions, the bucket versioning doesn't matter.

-If the object as "N" versions in a bucket only the live version is considered as a Record.
+If the object has multiple versions in a bucket, then only the live version is considered as a Record.

 #### Position Handling